When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models: Acknowledgments

 \section{Acknowledgments}

 The Inria authors were partly funded by two French Research National agency projects, namely projects PARSITI (ANR-16-CE33-0021) and SoSweet (ANR-15-CE38-0011), as well as by Benoit Sagot's chair in the PRAIRIE institute as part of the ``Investissements d’avenir'' programme under the reference \mbox{ANR-19-P3IA-0001}.
-Antonis thanks Graham Neubig for very insightful initial discussions on this research direction.
+Antonios Anastasopoulos is generously supported by NSF Award 2040926 and is also thankful to Graham Neubig for very insightful initial discussions on this research direction.

 .